Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 \section{Numerical experiments}

-We now study performance of Q-CHOP numerically using exact classical simulations, and compare it to the SAA.
-A comprehensive performance comparison between Q-CHOP and the SAA requires a detailed, problem-aware assessment of the numerous choices that are made to instantiate simulation Hamiltonians, including choices of normalization factors, driver Hamiltonians (for the SAA), penalty factor, adiabatic schedules, and total evolution times.
+We now study the performance of Q-CHOP numerically using exact classical simulations, and compare it to the SQAA.
+A comprehensive performance comparison between Q-CHOP and the SQAA requires a detailed, problem-aware assessment of the numerous choices that are made to instantiate simulation Hamiltonians, including choices of normalization factors, driver Hamiltonians (for the SQAA), penalty factor, adiabatic schedules, and total evolution times.
 Since an exhaustive study these hyperparameters is infeasible computationally, in this work we use physically-motivated choices that allow for a high-level assessment of Q-CHOP as a general-purpose strategy for constrained combinatorial optimization.